 I’ve found it’s easy to write asynchronous code that runs successfully, but small issues can have profound effects on the scalability and performance of your applications, making it challenging to get right.
 Simply put, it’s a hard concept to understand.
 In some cases, developer’s may not have a great foundation for why they are writing asynchronous code in the first place.
 In .NET, asynchronous programming has different objectives based on the type of application you’re working on.
 Are you working on a desktop client application?
 Are you working on a web application?
 In these two classes of applications you will utilize asynchronous programming, but why and how are different.
-This leads to some confusion, where code and concepts used for desktop applications are then used in the context of a web application and vice versa.
+This leads to some confusion, where code and concepts that apply to desktop applications are then used in the context of a web application and vice versa.

 After asynchronous code is written, it can be hard to reason about and test.
 When you run your web application on your laptop everything works fine.
 After it’s initially deployed it also behaves as you would expect.
 Then it gets popular.
 You start running into issues.
 Problems can be hard to identify until it’s too late and you have a production outage.
 This article attempts to explain some of the common misconceptions and problems that can occur when writing asynchronous code.
-Additionally, it is meant to be a detailed introduction to asynchronous concepts and programming via async / await in C#.
-Without the right mental model for asynchronous programming concepts, developers may continue to make the same mistakes.
-Much of the advice and technical descriptions are specific to ASP.NET web applications, as I’ve found this is where the most confusion lies.
-UI applications will be discussed in order to highlight the differences between the two types of applications.
-As a developer, it’s important to understand the asynchronous code you write may differ depending on the type of application you’re building.
+Additionally, it is meant to be a detailed introduction to asynchronous concepts and programming via async

 Synchronous vs. Asynchronous Programming